 Mandel will have a leading role in implementing the components of the University’s strategic plan that focus on strengthening undergraduate education, according to the press release.

 She will not teach next year but hopes to get back in the classroom shortly after that, she told The Herald, adding that she would not have taken a position that would isolate her from students.

 Mandel recently started work on a book project and will continue doing research in some capacity as she moves forward with administrative work, she said.

-The search committee that selected Mandel was chaired by outgoing Provost Mark Schlissel P’15 and staffed by several professors, staff members and undergraduates.
+The search committee that selected Mandel was chaired by former Provost Mark Schlissel P’15 and staffed by several professors, staff members and undergraduates.